-(1) Under this actuarial method, the initial liability has been established by the Entry Age Actuarial Cost Method for determining changes
+(1) Under this actuarial method, the initial liability has been established by the Entry Age Actuarial Cost Method for determining changes in the Unfunded Actuarial Accrued Liability (UAAL) due to plan provision and assumption changes.

 (2) Assumes a long-term consumer price inflation assumption of 2.5% per annum, compounded annually.